 Tom Reaume contacted me a while back with an e-mail message.
 He said that I covered most bases, which I took to refer to an article I wrote on abstract photography.
 It turned out to be correct.

 I did not know Tom, and still don’t know him.
-But I visited his Web site which consisted of pages from his book on pure abstract photography and had many photographs in it.
+But I visited his Web site (not accessible as of 10/18/2021) which consisted of pages from his book on pure abstract photography and had many photographs in it.
 I searched and found his work on LensCulture and viewed them there as well.
 After that, I wrote him a message and said “Your collections on LensCulture are easier to view, they are larger than those in the book. … You are lucky that you have found your way in art, the element, as Sir Ken Robinson calls it.”

 Recently, Tom was kind enough to write to me and attach a copy of the new version of his book which had larger images to view and more pages.
 I read some parts, especially the introduction which I will share below.
 He explains lens-based pure abstract photography which is decidedly his style of work.
 He says in the opening pages: